 Offers are typically based on three subjects at A level, one of which must be Chemistry.
 We do not include General Studies in the terms of an offer.
 Typical offers are as follows:

-(Where science/mathematics includes biology, electronics, further mathematics, geology, mathematics and physics; we treat mathematics and further mathematics as separate A levels).
+(Where science/mathematics includes biology, electronics, environmental science, further mathematics, geology, mathematics and physics; we treat mathematics and further mathematics as separate A levels).

 The introduction of the Extended Project gives you the opportunity to develop independent study and research skills.
 Completing an Extended Project may ease the transition from your school or college to our Chemistry degree programmes.
 We encourage students to undertake an Extended Project, however, this will not be a requirement of any offer that we make.